 - 3 months free co-working membership at the Koffman Southern Tier Incubator courtesy of Binghamton University and SUNY Broome

 - Applicants must either plan to start a business or have an existing business that is less than five years old.

 - Applicants must demonstrate the ability to finance and open the business in the City of Binghamton within four months of winning the competition and commit to keeping the business in the City for a minimum of three years.

-For full information on applications, eligibility requirements and training sessions, interested businesses can contact Binghamton Economic Development Department at (607) 772-7161 or EcoDev@cityofbinghamton.com
+Full information on applications, eligibility requirements and important dates are available on the SUNY Broome EAP program website and the BLDC page or you can contact Binghamton Economic Development at 607-772-7161 or EcoDev@cityofbinghamton.com.

 — 30 —